 Right, So Why Is SEO So Important?

 SEO, or to give it its full name, ‘search engine optimisation’, crops up on a hell of a lot of journalism job roles these days.
 In fact, of the 194 jobs currently live on Cision Jobs right now, more than 30 specifically mention the need for SEO skills, while several newsrooms hire their own in-house SEO specialists.

 Want to do more learning about SEO?
 This is only the start…

 Got a thirst for SEO and want to know more?
 Our interviewees suggested checking out the work of Barry Adams, who runs Polemic Digital, up to the minute advice.
 And, for those with a boss they can persuade to foot the bill, we’ve heard good things about General Assembly’s SEO bootcamp.
 Coursera also offers a number of free SEO courses you can take online.

-But career progression aside, in the digital world, it kind of goes without saying why SEO is important.
+But career progression aside, in a digital world it kind of goes without saying why SEO is important.
 There’s a lot of information out there on pretty much any topic and you want people to be reading your version.
-Reading your version means more potential to create new loyal readers, newsletter subscribers, or even paid members.
+That means more potential to create new loyal readers, newsletter subscribers or even paid members.
 Or, you know, just more hits and a happy editor.

 Some studies have even suggested that SEO can be more important for your website than social – and while that might not be true for every website, it’s a valuable tool to have in your arsenal in the war for attention.
 A little bit of knowledge goes a long way.

 For Mark Rofe of Rise At Seven, a digital PR and technical SEO agency, there are two key things for news journalists to get right.
 “Timeliness of the article is highly important,” he tells Journo Resources.
 “You want to make sure your article is out to ‘ride the wave’ of searches for that type of content.”